D-saif/rooms_reservation/ideas.md

       -see my personal reservations(done)
       -see all empty rooms(done)
       -see all empty rooms in a given date(done)
-      -see when a given room is available
+      -see when a given room is occupied(done)